 Cloud believes Rufus is responsible for the attack by Kadaj and the others, but Rufus doesn’t discuss the matter.
 He says that what remains of the Shinra Electric Power company owes the world to make up for its mistakes, and tells Cloud about their investigation at the Northern Cave, saying they found nothing there and that Cloud can “relax,” knowing that Sephiroth is gone for good.
 However, he says that Kadaj (whom he identifies by name) and his brothers were at Northern Cave and attacked Tseng and Elena.
 Rufus wants to hire Cloud as a mercenary to deal with Kadaj, but Cloud refuses, saying “I’m a delivery boy now.”

 We then cut to Midgar, back in the old Sector 5 church – Aerith’s church – where Tifa and Marlene arrive.
 It seems Tifa has discovered that Cloud is living here now.
 Searching the place, the two of them find a secured trunk and also a bandage that’s stained by Geostigma, causing them to recognize that Cloud, too, is infected.
 Presumably, the infection happened thanks to his dive into the Lifestream to battle Sephiroth at the end of FFVII.
-I don’t believe it happened when he was dunked mid-game, since Tifa isn’t infected and infection rate for people who have contacted the Lifestream during and post-Meteorfall is otherwise 100%.
-OtWtaS doesn’t give us a better moment of exposure).
+I don’t believe it happened when he was dunked mid-game, since Tifa isn’t infected and infection rate for people who have contacted the Lifestream during and post-Meteorfall is otherwise 100% (and no, Cloud is not dunked into the Lifestream during OtWtaS).
 Marlene and Tifa have a brief conversation about Cloud coming back and rejoining their family, during which Marlene’s emotions run all over the place with no honest connection from sentence to sentence.
 I don’t really know what to say about it, the scene is just as confusing to me in a rewatch as it was on my first viewing and I just have to accept that it was poorly done.

 Kadaj complains that the “guest of honour” is missing for the Reunion, and explains that he and his brothers need Jenova’s original cells to be complete again.
 When Rufus asks what Kadaj means, Kadaj oddly kneels, initially making me suspect that he’s talking about Rufus!
 But a moment later, he raises his head in such a way that Rufus sees that he resembles Sephiroth, which is apparently enough of an explanation to help Rufus catch his meaning.
 By the way, while the name never appears in the film, Kadaj, Yazoo and Loz are referred to behind-the-scenes as “the Remnants of Sephiroth.”
 It probably won’t surprise anyone if I spoil that his “guest of honour” is supposed to be Cloud.